Overview

 Reporting |

-The Umbrella roaming client is always disabled when behind a VA and will not be shown in reports.
+With VA Backoff enabled the Umbrella roaming client is disabled when behind a VA and will not be shown in reports.
 Reporting will be logged as either:

 In addition, the internal client IP address will be logged for each request. |